So, you’re on our way to becoming a crypto buff and you're ready to get trading! But, where do you start?

-- Create a verified account
+- Create a verified account;

-- Deposit fiat currency via bank transfer
+- Deposit fiat currency via bank transfer;

-- Wait 1-5 business days for the deposit to reach your Kraken account
+- Wait 1-5 business days for the deposit to reach your Kraken account;

-- Exchange your fiat currency for crypto
+- Exchange your fiat currency for crypto.

-It’s a timely process.
+It’s a time-consuming process.

 Coinbase, however, is much quicker.
 After my account is verified, I can instantly buy Bitcoin or other currencies.